kiskadee-studio/kiskadee/packages/schema/rules.md

 The default size for elements and consequently components is medium, as is the font size, which is 16px.
 The default interaction state is rest, and all other interaction states inherit the style from the rest state.
 The default semantic color is "neutral".
 The default text alignment is left.

+## 11. Design System Adaptation Levels
+- Purpose: Provide a clear separation between what is an upstream/original design system configuration and what is a Kiskadee-optimized variant that introduces broader semantics or additional interaction behaviors.

+### 11.1 Naming and positioning
+- Use explicit naming to communicate provenance:
+  - Example (original fidelity): "Material Design 3 by Google" — faithful adaptation of the official DS within Kiskadee’s schema.
+  - Example (Kiskadee variant): "Material Design 3 by Kiskadee" — includes broader semantic coverage, additional interaction effects, and other pragmatic adjustments to work cross‑platform.
+- The goal is transparency: users can choose the original‑fidelity option or the enhanced Kiskadee variant.

+### 11.2 When to create a Kiskadee variant
+- The upstream DS has limited color variation or lacks explicit interaction states and this materially harms usability or accessibility on the web/desktop.
+- Additional semantics are needed (e.g., more granular neutral scale or richer green/yellow/red tracks) to support component variants and accessibility.
+- Extra visual effects are beneficial (e.g., hover/pressed/focus expansions, subtle elevation or focus effects) that stay true to the DS’s spirit but are not formally defined.

+### 11.3 Principles for adapting visuals
+- Preserve identity: Prefer changes in tone (luminance/chroma) over hue shifts; keep brand hue stable.
+- Accessibility: Ensure adequate contrast for text/icons in all states (rest, hover, focus, pressed, disabled).
+If the original palette cannot achieve this, Kiskadee variant may expand tones.
+- Consistency: Maintain semantic mapping (primary, secondary, greenLike, yellowLike, redLike, neutral) and use the soft/solid emphasis tracks when present.
+- Non‑dimensional: Interaction states must not change size/layout; only color and effects may vary.

+### 11.4 Required interaction support
+- Regardless of the upstream DS, both the original‑fidelity and the Kiskadee variant MUST support hover, focus, and pressed states in addition to rest.
+See Section 2.2 for details.
+- Hover must be conditional to devices that support it (no visual changes on touch‑only interactions).

+### 11.5 Documentation and metadata
+- Each adapted DS must document:
+  - Which tones are used for rest/hover/focus/pressed for key components and how they were derived.
+  - Any semantic expansions or added tracks compared to the upstream DS.
+  - Any added effects (e.g., focus ring, ripple) and their triggers.
+- Build outputs should keep segments/themes separated for performance (see Section 1.4).

+### 11.6 Versioning and compatibility
+- Track upstream DS version and Kiskadee variant version independently so consumers can pin either.
+- Changes that alter palettes, semantics, or interaction visuals require a minor (visual) or major (breaking) bump depending on impact.